brian978/dj-sync-tool/README.md

 The starting point of this project was the code from https://github.com/Holzhaus/serato-tags

 # Disclaimer
-This software is provided as-is without active support and without providing any warranty.
-If you decide to use it, make sure to back up your files as **I take no responsibility for any loss of data**.
-I built & use this software for my own personal use, so I am testing it, however there might be cases that I haven't covered with my testing.
+This software is provided “as is” without any warranties or guarantees of any kind. **By using this software, you acknowledge that you do so at your own risk.**
+I strongly recommend backing up your files before using it, as I am not responsible for any loss or corruption of data.
+While I have tested this tool, it is primarily developed for personal use, and certain scenarios may not have been thoroughly tested.

 # How to use
 1. Make sure you have Python 3.11 installed on your computer